dokc/Helm-Charts/README.md

 # dokc-helm-chart
 Custom K8ssandra operator for Data on Kuberenetes' how-to-dok project.

+## Contributing
+Please refer to the [contributing-guidelines](https://github.com/dokc/Helm-Charts/blob/master/CONTRIBUTING.md)

 ## What is the custom k8ssandra-lightweight operator ?

-This the kubernetes-operator which contains the following packages:
+This the kubernetes-operator which contains the following packages:\
-    1. Apache Cassandra
+    1. Apache Cassandra\
-    2. Stargate
+    2. Stargate\
-    3. Prometheus
+    3. Prometheus <br />
-    4. Grafana
+    4. Grafana <br />
     This package a lightweight package

 ## Installation and requirement